 Use Federal Student Loans

-You can pay for summer classes with federal student loans if you haven’t already used the maximum annual amount to pay for the previous fall and spring semesters.
-As of 2021, the annual maximum for undergraduates is between $5,500 and $7,500, depending on your year in school.
-The annual limit for graduate students is $20,500.
+You can get financial aid for summer classes or pay for them with federal student loans if you haven’t already used the maximum annual amount to pay for the previous fall and spring semesters.
+As of 2021, the annual maximum for undergraduates for unsubsidized student loans is between $5,500 and $7,500, depending on your year in school.
+The annual limit for graduate students for unsubsidized student loans is $20,500.

 Contact your school’s financial aid office to ask if you have money left over.
 If so, you may be able to use the remaining funds to cover summer classes.
 However, you can only use federal student loans if you’ll have at least half-time status, which usually equals three to six credit hours.
 If you’re taking less than that, you won’t be able to use federal student loans.

 Many colleges split the summer semester into two separate sessions.
-You aren’t required to have part-time status for each session to qualify, but you need to meet part-time hours during the whole summer semester.
+In most cases, you aren’t required to have part-time status for each session to qualify, but you need to meet part-time hours during the whole summer semester.